WHAT WE’RE WORKING ON

 - EDUCATE Moms frequently participates in clean energy events, including as panelists in discussions about the transition from fossil fuels to sustainable energy.
 Our fact sheet, The Role of Clean Energy in Cutting Climate Pollution, explains how the switch to renewable energy can work and why it’s essential.

-- PETITION In 2023, our members submitted more than 9,000 comments to EPA calling for critical power plant standards that would help to ramp up the transition to clean energy in the U.S.
+- PETITION In 2025, our members submitted 14,837 comments to EPA urging them not to roll back critical power plant standards, which would help to ramp up the transition to clean energy in the U.S.

 - AMPLIFY Moms has placed dozens of articles about cleaning up the energy grid in regional and national media outlets, from the Billings Gazette to the Washington Post, since 2022.

-- SUCCEED In 2024, EPA finalized standards to cut carbon pollution from power plants that will pave the way for a significant step-up in clean energy in the U.S. In addition to the thousands of written comments our members submitted, more than 60 Moms testified in support of this rule at the EPA hearing in 2023.
+- SUCCEED In 2024, following dozens of testimonies and thousands of comments from Moms’ members, EPA finalized standards to cut carbon pollution from power plants that will pave the way for a significant step-up in clean energy in the U.S. Now, we are fighting to protect these standards.

 OUR CLEAN ENERGY EXPERTS